aosabook/500lines/pedometer/chapter.md

 The dot product is....

-The dot will take us from a sinal with 3 components to a single data series.
+The dot will take us from a signal with 3 components to a single time series.

 TODO: This section is fucked.